 Edmonton is a city that really embraces it's 'own' and that gave me the confidence to take a big risk and start down the path of being a business owner.
 I don't think I would have ever opened habitat had it not been for the sense of community and support I sensed from Edmontonians.

-Habitat etc. is a lifestyle store specializing in home goods, accessories, paper goods and gifts.View details
+Habitat etc. is a lifestyle online store specializing in home goods, accessories, paper goods and gifts.View details